-Four series of community open houses took place June through October this year.
+Four series of community open houses took place June through October of 2016.
 Each series included three identical community gatherings in various locations along the Canal and represented an important chapter in the mission to chart the High Line Canal’s course for the next century.
 Together, the four series followed the arc of a typical story.
 Chapter One – “Our Journey Begins” kicked off June 8th.
 At these introductory open house events, we took a journey together along all 71 miles of the Canal, from the foothills to the plains.

 Chapter Two – “A Fork in the Road” took place the week of July 18.
 This set of community open houses was the second chapter of the story, bringing residents together to focus on the Canal’s future opportunities and challenges.
 We explored how each of these ideas could impact the Canal’s narrative in the years to come and ask for your feedback.